JakobBergG/Dataproject_GBM/README.md

 | Marginal | 18   | 11.4%      |
 | Distant  | 5    | 3.2%       |

 Although we have no "true" values to compare against, we can expect the classical recurrence type predictions to be leaning too heavily towards "Central".
-This is due the problem with separating the surgical cavity from the GTV.
+This is due to the problem with separating the surgical cavity from the GTV.

 ## ???
 Small conclusion : How do we think the pipeline performs, and how can it potentially be improved